dspeyer/ritualEngine/README.md

 The client class may also define a value `page` which will be passed to the client's `subpagesame` function.
 Note that this is a value, not a function to be called.

-The client must end with

-    widgetClasses.ClassName = ClassName;

-because javascript is weird about global variables.

 When the client wishes to send data to the server, it may invoke POST directly with $.post('widgetData',{k:v,k2:v2,...}).
 Note that these